Frequently Asked Questions

 - What materials must I submit with my application?

-To apply to our Ph.D. program, you must first complete an online application at the UF Admissions website.
+To apply to our Ph.D. program, you must first complete an online application at the University of Florida Admissions website.
 You will receive a UFID number in this process.
 You should then provide the Marketing Department with the following application materials:

 - A curriculum vita or academic resume.
 It should list all of your academic experience, relevant classes taken, honors and awards, and anything else that demonstrates your preparation for a research program.